Sustainable Development Goal-16: Harnessing Law, Technology and Human Rights

 Instructions To Be Followed

-Registration will be confirmed only on the payment of registration fee on or before 20 January, 2025.
+Registration will be confirmed only on the payment of registration fee on before 25th November, 2025

 ORGANIZING COMMITTEE